 Upon Completion of Certain Milestones

-Step 3 – Term and Termination
+Step 3 – Explain the Contract Term and Termination Provisions

 Include the date the services will start and when the contract will terminate:

-- After all, services are complete
+- After all services are complete.

-- After a fixed period
+- After a fixed period.

-- On a specific date, regardless of the completion of the project
+- On a specific date, regardless of the completion of the project.

-- At will
+- At will.

-Step 4 – Disputes
+Step 4 – Describe How You Will Settle Disputes

 Specific types of dispute resolution may be mandated in your state.
 Choose the relevant dispute resolution: